HigorFerreira/data_unique_chalenge/README.md

 	* [Install Postgre](https://www.postgresql.org/download/)

 #### Pip
-We'll need install the python package manager to install some python dependencies in which this project depends on.
+We'll need to install the python package manager to install some python dependencies in which this project depends on.
 After installing [it](https://pip.pypa.io/en/stable/installing/) , run these commands to install python dependencies:
 ```console
 	pip install dash
 	pip install pandas